 We may leave the places we’re from, but they often have lasting impacts on the people we become.
 Allie Hoog, a Human Development and Family Studies major, and Anna Porter, majoring in Political Science and International Studies, reflect on what it was like to grow up in small towns in New Mexico and Ohio respectively before becoming students at Colorado State University.
-Listen to their conversation above, or read the transcript here.
+Listen to their conversation, or read the transcript.

 Playing with Convention

 Two students at Colorado State University reflect on breaking and following convention.
 In Taylor Coulter’s case, a social work major, it came naturally with the freedom for her to explore from an early age.
 Until recent years, the other student found that they were performing to follow convention, putting pressure on them and their relationship with their sister.
-Listen to these students talk about their journeys using the media player above, or read their conversation here.
+Listen to these students talk about their journeys using the media player above, or read the conversation.

 Traditions Old and New